izou3/MotelManagement/README.md

 ## Management System

 The management system is a [react-redux](#https://react-redux.js.org/) single page application bootstrapped with [create-react-app](#https://github.com/facebook/create-react-app).
 It proxies requests to an [API backend server](#Backend-API) for database persistence and is authenticated using jwt-tokens signed from the backend.
+It is also able to serve multiple hotels based on Login credentials.

 React-components are organized into the `/pages` and `/components` directory and redux files in the `/redux`